madhank93/learn-k8s-ckad/README.md

   <p>

-- **Port** - The port of this service.
+- **Port** - Port in which service runs.
 Other pods in the cluster that may need to access the service will just use port.

 - **TargetPort** - it forwards the traffic to `ContainerPort` (where the app might be listening).
 Also, if targetPort is not set, it will default to the same value as port